KTH-RPL-Planiacs/stl_multiclass/README.md

 Dataset and code to formalize trajectories in human-robot encounters, where trajectories can present multiple labels

-## Will be moved to planiacs repo!
+## Will be moved to planiacs repo 21.02!

 ## Introduction